EOSIO/Documentation/TechnicalWhitePaper.md

 It is critical that authentication and permission management be standardized and separated from the business logic of the application.
 This enables tools to be developed to manage permissions in a general purpose manner and also provide significant opportunities for performance optimization.

 Every account may be controlled by any weighted combination of other accounts and private keys.
-This creates a hierarchical authority structure that reflects how permissions are organized in reality, and makes multi-user control over funds easier than ever.
+This creates a hierarchical authority structure that reflects how permissions are organized in reality, and makes multi-user control over accounts easier than ever.
 Multi-user control is the single biggest contributor to security, and, when used properly, it can greatly reduce the risk of theft due to hacking.

 EOS.IO software allows accounts to define what combination of keys and/or accounts can send a particular message type to another account.
 For example, it is possible to have one key for a user's social media account and another for access to the exchange.
 It is even possible to give other accounts permission to act on behalf of a user's account without assigning them keys.